 Document or Incident Task Additional Information Statement of Coverage and Premium (billing) Review your billing to ensure it is accurate and complete.
-Report any errors and omissions within 15 days of the date the version is created by AFSC.
+Report any errors and omissions within 15 calendar days of receipt.
 AFSC reserves the right to deny additional liability when information contained on the billing reflects what was reported.
 Re-Inspection Request re-inspection within seven days of the inspection.
 See Claims section for additional information.
-Silaging or another use other than combining Contact AFSC five days in advance of putting an Insured Crop to a use other than combining See Claims section for additional information.
+Silaging or another use other than combining Contact AFSC five days in advance of putting an Insured Crop to a use other than combining.
+See Claims section for additional information.